cs4241-19a/a1-gettingstarted/README.md

 ### Design Achievements
 - **Minimal dependencies**: The site was designed to be simple yet aesthetically pleasing.
 It still feels interactive due to the transitions and dynamic name display.
-- **Mobile friendly**: The site was designed to look good whether on a phone or desktop.
+- **Mobile friendly**: The site was designed to look good whether on a phone or desktop. (browser compatibility is a separate issue...)